Bohassian/turdle/README.md

 # README

+Welcome to Turdle,  the game of animal scat identification!

+It is also a learning project for Rails 7, Turbo, and Tailwind CSS.
+We have tried to wrap the development environment nicely in a container for you, see below.

 ## Configuration

 This application is intended to run via docker.
 Install it to your system and then run